Thursday, December 22, 2011

 Sunday, December 11, 2011

-VINTAGE DRESS
+A VINTAGE DRESS

 Another vintage dress that could be an option for the coming Holidays.
 I purchased it long time ago, because of the unusual color-combination and woven fabric-pattern.
-In the front it has a special empire cut and a small bow to emphasize that.
+In the front, it has a special empire cut and a small bow to emphasize that.

 I will estimate it to around late 1960, but if you know better, let me know.
 The size. . .is about a 10/40, but can of course be adjusted to your size.